 During surgery, the breast tissue is raised to create a pocket under the breast tissue or beneath the chest wall muscle.
 Inserting an implant behind the breast typically increases a woman’s breast size by one or more bra cup sizes.
 Either saline or silicone gel-filled implants may be used, depending on your preference.
 In some circumstances, particularly those in which there is breast asymmetry (uneven breast size), an adjustable implant (Mentor Spectrum Post-Op Adjustable Implant) may be used to allow Dr. Summers to change the level of inflation after surgery to obtain breast symmetry and balance.
 Surgery typically lasts from 1 to 2 hours.

 The above fees are for a routine breast augmentation procedure.
 Because not every case is “routine”, the above noted charges are approximations — a detailed quotation will be provided at the time of your consultation.
-The charge includes all of the following: facility fee at the Maryland Plastic Surgery Center, anesthesia with a board certified anesthesiologist, saline breast implants of any size, surgeon’s fee, and all office visits.
+The charge includes all the following: facility fee at the Maryland Plastic Surgery Center, anesthesia with a board-certified anesthesiologist, saline breast implants of any size, surgeon’s fee, and all office visits.
 No additional fees are charged for incision location (under the arm, under the areola, or under the breast fold) or for implant location (above the muscle or under the muscle).

 The only other expenses you will incur are pharmacy related for prescription medications (antibiotics and pain medication) and laboratory related for routine blood tests prior to your breast implant surgery.
-Patients who are over 40 years of age or who have pre-existing medical conditions will also need to have a medical clearance, which includes an EKG and additional bood tests.
+Patients who are over 40 years of age or who have pre-existing medical conditions will also need to have a medical clearance, which includes an EKG and additional blood tests.

 In addition to treating breast augmentation patients, Dr. Summers offers other breast procedures at his Baltimore plastic surgery center.
 Please visit these pages to learn about how Dr. Summers helps Baltimore breast lift, breast reduction and male breast reduction patients.

+Sometimes, Dr. Summers will recommend a minor breast lift operation at the same time as your breast implant procedure.
+This is typically done to correct uneven breasts or nipple/areola.
+Major breast lift procedures are usually not performed at the same time as the implant procedure due to the increased risks associated with combining these procedures.
 Occassionally, patients request that other procedures be combined with their breast augmentation surgery.
 At the Maryland Plastic Surgery Center, procedures which Dr. Summers has combined safely with breast implant surgery include liposuction and tummy-tuck (abdominoplasty).